-The site has progressively adopted the increasing use of water based primer and primer surfacer coatings, high solids single and two pack systems and HVLP application technology, however top coats are still mainly solvent based systems encompassing compliant and non compliant systems.
+The site has progressively adopted the increasing use of water based primer and primer surfacer coatings, high solids single and two pack systems, however top coats are still mainly solvent based Pu systems encompassing compliant systems.

-The releases from these "coatings" operations are encompassed by the provisions of the Pollution Prevention and Control (England and Wales) Regulations 2000 and Process Guidance note PG 6/33 (2004) and are currently directed to the determination of VOC as C, free Isocyanate and total particulate matter.
+The releases from these "coatings" operations are encompassed by the provisions of the Pollution Prevention and Control (England and Wales) Regulations 2000, the Environmental Permitting Regulations 2007 and Process Guidance note PG 6/33 (2004) and are currently directed to the determination of volatile organic compounds (VOC as expressed as C) total isocyanate and total particulate matter.

-Monitoring was undertaken over a continuous period per stack to determine the results quoted and in accordance with the following Source Testing Association (STA) codes of practice; -
+Monitoring was undertaken over a continuous 3 hour period per stack to determine the results quoted and in accordance with the following Source Testing Association (STA) codes of practice; -

 Document Title M 1054 STA Minimum Standards of testing and reporting.
 M 1055 STA Code of Practice.
-MIG001 Measurement of Specific Organic Compounds in Source Release QGN001 Guidance on Assessing Uncertainty in Stack Emission Monitoring.
+MIG001 Measurement of Specific Organic Compounds in Source Releases QGN001 Guidance on Assessing Uncertainty in Stack Emission Monitoring.

 The report relates to studies undertaken by Mr T Growcott BSc (Hons) MRSC C Sci.
-C.Chem MIMF of Halcyon Environmental on September 25th.
-2007 as per the specification brief.
+C.Chem MIMF and Mr K A Hall of Halcyon Environmental on February 9th 2010 as per the specification brief.

 Halcyon is a member of the Source Testing Association.

-The author was formally trained in source testing via Clean Air Engineering (CAe) (1991), Casella (1992) and SGS (1991) and is a Sira registered Stack Tester (MM 03/314).
+The author was formally trained in source testing via Clean Air Engineering (CAe) (1991), Casella (1992) and SGS (1991).